Breffni Park

 Breffni Park, known for sponsorship reasons as Kingspan Breffni, is a GAA stadium in Cavan, Ireland.
 It is the home of Cavan GAA.
-The ground has an overall capacity of about 25,030 with a 5,030 seated capacity.
+The ground has an overall capacity of about 25,030, including 5,030 seated.
 Breffni is the historic name for the area of counties Cavan and Leitrim.
 Cavan is often referred to as the Breffni County.
 Kingspan Breffni is located on Park Lane to the south of Cavan town.
 Breffni Park hosted the first test in the 2006 Ladies' International Rules Series between Ireland and Australia.
 It also hosted the first test during the 2013 International Rules Series.